fengyuanchen/cropper/README.md

   - properties
     - `width`: the destination width of the output image
     - `height`: the destination height of the output image
+    - `fillColor`: a color to fill any alpha values in the image with

 - **type** (optional):
   - Type: `String`